ziyihu/Tower-Defence/README.md

 Has three types of technology tree in the game.

 Improve performance by using game object pool and reduce the number of effects.

+Change some numbers, debug the posion effect error.
+The original diamond is 100 and the research point is 3.

+ Finish the game.

 Undo parts:
 // Targeting facility: increases the damage of nearby towers